Indonesia national under-23 football team

-The Indonesia national under-23 football team (Indonesia: Tim Nasional Sepak Bola Indonesia U-23) is considered to be the feeder team for the Indonesia national football team, represents Indonesia at football in the Olympic Games, Asian Games and Southeast Asian Games, as well as any other under-23 international football tournaments including the AFC U-23 Asian Cup.
+The Indonesia national under-23 football team (Indonesia: Tim Nasional Sepak Bola Indonesia U-23) is considered to be the feeder team for the Indonesia national football team, represents Indonesia at football in the Olympic Games, Asian Games and SEA Games, as well as any other under-23 international football tournaments including the AFC U-23 Asian Cup.
 It is controlled by the Football Association of Indonesia (PSSI).

 This team was founded when the Olympic football was changed to an under-23 competition, and is also managed as under-22 team while it doesn't play in major competitions.

 Kit

 The kits used usually follow the senior team's kits.
 However, they sometimes used kits with different manufacturers.
 In 2006 Asian Games, they used Puma kits.
 For the 2018 Asian Games, 2021 Southeast Asian Games, 2022 Asian Games, and 2023 Southeast Asian Games, they will use Li-Ning kits after the Indonesian Olympic Committee reached full sponsorship agreement with the apparel.
 Li-Ning will manufacture all clothes used by all Indonesian athletes.